 - A digital location: e.g. a location on your Sharepoint

-Attention: as from 1 July 2022 it will no longer be permitted in any sector to reuse a GLN.
-This deadline still gives the user time to perform the necessary updates to his processes and / or systems.
+Attention: since 1 July 2022 it is no longer be permitted in any sector to reuse a GLN.
 To generate and manage your GLNs in a clear and transparent manner, you can use My Location Manager behind the My GS1 platform.

 Structure of a GLN

 |GS1 Company Prefix (54 M1 M2 ...) and adress number (X1, X2 ...)||Check digit|

 Attention: though the structure may be the same, a GLN is different from a GTIN (Global Trade Item Number).
 The context, e.g. the type of barcode or the Application Identifier used, will always make it clear whether the number is intended as a GTIN or a GLN.

 The unique identification of your addresses/locations is required for an efficient flow of goods and information between trading partners.

 What if your location or the linked information (e.g. VAT number) changes?